Minnesota Saddlebred State Championships

 5. To be eligible for the State Championships, the horse or rider must show in their respective class or classes at a minimum of three qualifying shows and show in the corresponding class at the Minnesota Saddlebred State Championship Horse Show.
 Shows for qualifying will be counted after the appropriate fees have been received by MSHA as noted in numbers 2 to 4 above.

 6. Horse or rider may qualify by showing at a minimum of three qualifying shows.
 Qualifying shows are as follows:

 Tanbark Cavalcade of Roses Horse Show

 The Capitol Classic I & II

-Washington County Fair Horse Show
+Washington County Fair Horse Show (cancelled in 2021)

 North Star Americana